 Rue de l’Abreuvoir is one of the most picturesque streets in Montmartre.
 It connects the Place Dalida to rue des Saules.

-It was already mentioned in 1325 under another name, ruelle qui va au But.
+The street was already mentioned in 1325 under another name, ruelle qui va au But.
 It takes its name from the old drinking trough that was situated at number 15.

 The street is bordered by medieval-looking houses.
 The townhouse at number 4 belonged to Commandant Henri Lachouque who was a historian fond of Napoleon and the Great Army.
 A sundial on the façade features a rooster and the motto ‘quand tu sonneras, je chanteray’ (when you will ring, I will sing) which seem to refer to the Austerlitz sun.